jasonsbarr/how-to-think-like-a-programmer/manuscript/01-introduction.md

 You'll be able to use all the language features your browser supports right out of the box.

 I test all my browser code in Chrome, Firefox, Safari, and Edge to make sure there's a consistent user experience across browsers.
 I also test on tablet and mobile devices, both Android and iOS.
+All the code in this book should be compatible with the latest version of every modern browser.

 JavaScript is usually loaded in a web page either from a `script` element or an external file.
 Most of the time you'll want to use an external file so you can share code between multiple web pages.